OpenEvalProject/evals/manuscripts/elife-20828/v1/manuscript.md

 ## Abstract

-10.7554/eLife.20828.001 Non-muscle cell contractility is critical for tissues to adopt shape changes.
+Non-muscle cell contractility is critical for tissues to adopt shape changes.
 Although, the non-muscle myosin II holoenzyme (myosin) is a molecular motor that powers contraction of actin cytoskeleton networks, recent studies have questioned the importance of myosin motor activity cell and tissue shape changes.
 Here, combining the biochemical analysis of enzymatic and motile properties for purified myosin mutants with in vivo measurements of apical constriction for the same mutants, we show that in vivo constriction rate scales with myosin motor activity.
 We show that so-called phosphomimetic mutants of the Drosophila regulatory light chain (RLC) do not mimic the phosphorylated RLC state in vitro.
 The defect in the myosin motor activity in these mutants is evident in developing Drosophila embryos where tissue recoil following laser ablation is decreased compared to wild-type tissue.
 Overall, our data highlights that myosin activity is required for rapid cell contraction and tissue folding in developing Drosophila embryos.
-DOI: http://dx.doi.org/10.7554/eLife.20828.001

 ## Introduction

 During the development of an organism, tissues are sculpted into different three-dimensional forms.
 Cell shape changes and cell movements drive these tissue-scale transformations.
 The molecular motor non-muscle myosin II (myosin) is thought to be important for many of these events; however, the underlying mechanism is not understood.

-Myosin is a hexamer composed of two myosin heavy chains, two regulatory light chains (RLCs), and two essential light chains (ELCs) (
+Myosin is a hexamer composed of two myosin heavy chains, two regulatory light chains (RLCs), and two essential light chains (ELCs) (Figure 1A).
+The motor domain at the N-terminus of the myosin heavy chain binds actin filaments in an ATP-dependent manner.
+The motor domain catalyzes the hydrolysis of ATP to power the translocation of actin filaments, a function referred to as motor activity.
+The light chains bind to the central neck domain of the myosin heavy chain and have structural and regulatory functions (Heissler and Sellers, 2014).
+The C-terminal tail of the myosin heavy chain associates with the tails of other myosin heavy chains and promotes the assembly into bipolar filaments.
+Work done using smooth muscle myosin and mammalian non-muscle myosin have demonstrated that phosphorylation of the RLC at conserved Serine and Threonine sites (Figure 1B, Serine-19 and Threonine-18) activates myosin motor activity, enhances the affinity of myosin for actin, and promotes myosin filament assembly (Heissler and Sellers, 2016).
+The bipolar myosin filaments promote the sliding of antiparallel actin filaments relative to one another resulting in contraction of an actin network.
+Myosin light chain kinase (MLCK), Rho-associated protein kinase (ROCK), and Citron kinase are known to activate myosin through direct phosphorylation of the RLC, primarily on Serine-19 (Amano et al., 1996; Heissler and Sellers, 2014; Pearson et al., 1984; Yamashiro et al., 2003).
+In Drosophila, the importance of myosin light chain phosphorylation has been shown through genetic studies (Jordan and Karess, 1997; Lee and Treisman, 2004; Mizuno et al., 2002; Ong et al., 2010; Winter et al., 2001).
+However, it has not been biochemically demonstrated that Drosophila myosin motor activity and filament assembly is regulated by RLC phosphorylation or whether the extent of activation is similar to that of mammalian systems.

 ![Figure 1.](https://cdn.elifesciences.org/articles/20828/elife-20828-fig1-v1.jpg)

 **Figure 1.:** (A) Domain organization of the myosin heavy chain and myosin fragments used to study the biochemical properties of myosin.
 The top panel shows the myosin hexamer composed of two myosin heavy chains (green), two ELCs (light blue) and two RLCs (gray).
 The myosin motor domain, the light chain binding neck and the tail domain of the heavy chain are indicated.
 The bottom panel shows the double headed HMM fragment.
 The rational for the different myosin fragments lies in the different biochemical properties: Full-length myosin forms filaments, sediments at high speed and can be used in the in vitro motility assay.
 The HMM fragment is soluble under physiological salt concentrations and suitable to study kinetic properties, the interaction with actin, and regulatory properties including RLC phosphorylation.
 (B) Multiple sequence alignment of RLCs from different model organisms and RLC mutants.
 (Top) Sequence alignment showing the high degree of conservation between RLCs from different model organisms.
 Identical amino acids are colored brown.
 The primary phosphorylation site of MLCK corresponds to Serine-21 (orange), the secondary phosphorylation site to Threonine-20 (yellow) of the Drosophila RLC.
 (Bottom) Alignment showing the mutant RLCs used in this study and the respective amino acid substitutions at the sites corresponding to Threonine-20 and Serine-21 of the Drosophila RLC.
 Alanine replacements are shown in blue, Glutamate replacements in red.
 Alanine replacement in RLC-AA is expected to mimic the unphosphorylated RLC state, Glutamate replacement in RLC-EE the di-phosphorylated RLC state.
 RLC-AE is expected to mimic the mono-phosphorylated RLC state that is independent from upstream regulation, whereas RLC-AS and RLC-TA are phosphorylatable and coupled to upstream signaling in vitro and in vivo.
 Abbreviations used: Mm: Mus musculus, Myl9 (NP_742116.1): Rn: Rattus norvegicus, Myl9 (XP_006235463.1); Hs: Homo sapiens, Myl9 (CAG33124.1); Xl: Xenopus laevis, Myl9 (NP_001087016.1); Dr: Danio rerio, Myl9b (NP_998377.1); Dm: Drosophila melanogaster, Sqh (NP_511057.1).
 (C) Actin-activated ATP hydrolysis rate of RLC-TS and RLC mutants.
 Gray bars indicate the ATP hydrolysis rate at an actin concentration of 100 µM in the absence of RLC phosphorylation.
 Orange bars indicate the ATP hydrolysis rate at an actin concentration of 100 µM after RLC phosphorylation with MLCK, also indicated by a lowercase p.
 Note that the myosin activity in these assays are even lower than shown since direct actin-mediated hydrolysis of ATP likely accounts for a substantial portion of the ATPase of the unphosphorylated and mutant samples.
 (D) In vitro motility assay using RLC-TS and RLC mutants.
 No significant movement was observed for RLC-TS in the absence of MLCK phosphorylation and RLC-AA. n = 47–227 tracked filaments per RLC mutant.
 The data were corrected for the stage drift.
 (E) Actin cosedimentation assays of RLC-TS and RLC-AE, supernatants (S) and pellets (P) from mixtures of myosin, actin, and ATP as indicated.
 In the absence of actin, RLC-TS and RLC-AE remain in the supernatant.
 Binding of RLC-TS and RLC-AE to actin in the absence of ATP results in pelleting of the actomyosin complex.
 The presence of ATP disassembles the actomyosin complex and myosin mostly remains in the supernatant.
 The sedimentation of actin is independent of ATP.
 Soluble HMM fragments were used in this assay since myosin filaments sediment under the assay conditions.
-Red numbers indicate lanes.DOI: http://dx.doi.org/10.7554/eLife.20828.002
+Red numbers indicate lanes.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/20828/elife-20828-fig1-figsupp1-v1.jpg)

-**Figure 1—figure supplement 1.:** Drosophila myosin (A) PageBlue-stained 4–12% Bis-Tris gel showing recombinant HMM (160 kDa) and full-length (228 kDa) RLC-TS or RLC mutants.RLC and mutant RLC (19 kDa) and the ELC (16 kDa) bind in a 1:1 stoichiometry to the myosin heavy chain, indicating that mutant RLCs bind with a similar affinity as RLC-TS.
+**Figure 1—figure supplement 1.:** RLC and mutant RLC (19 kDa) and the ELC (16 kDa) bind in a 1:1 stoichiometry to the myosin heavy chain, indicating that mutant RLCs bind with a similar affinity as RLC-TS.
 Data shown for RLC-AS HMM and full-length proteins are from different gels.
 (B–F) HPLC-mass spectrometry to detect phosphorylation events on the intact RLC.
 Each panel shows the deconvoluted mass spectrum of control RLC mutant (no MLCK, gray spectrum) at the top and RLC mutant after addition of MLCK (bottom, orange spectrum).
 A mass increase of 80 Da (HPO3 = 80 Da) corresponds to a single phosphorylation event.
 RLC-TS (B) can be phosphorylated by MLCK at two sites corresponding to Threonine-20 and Serine-21, RLC-AS (C) can be phosphorylated at one site corresponding to Serine-21, and RLC-TA (D) at one site corresponding to Threonine-20.
-No phosphorylation events are detectable for RLC-AA (E), RLC-AE (F), and RLC-EE (G) in agreement with the absence of phosphorylation sites.DOI: http://dx.doi.org/10.7554/eLife.20828.003
+No phosphorylation events are detectable for RLC-AA (E), RLC-AE (F), and RLC-EE (G) in agreement with the absence of phosphorylation sites.

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/20828/elife-20828-fig1-figsupp2-v1.jpg)

-**Figure 1—figure supplement 2.:** A) and RLC mutants (B–F).The dependence of steady-state ATP hydrolysis rate is plotted as a function of actin in the concentration range up to 100 µM.
+**Figure 1—figure supplement 2.:** The dependence of steady-state ATP hydrolysis rate is plotted as a function of actin in the concentration range up to 100 µM.
 Data sets corresponding to the ATP hydrolysis rates in the absence of MLCK are shown in gray.
-Data sets corresponding to the ATP hydrolysis rates after RLC phosphorylation by MLCK are shown in orange.DOI: http://dx.doi.org/10.7554/eLife.20828.004
+Data sets corresponding to the ATP hydrolysis rates after RLC phosphorylation by MLCK are shown in orange.

 Recent evidence has suggested that myosin motor activity is not essential for actin network contraction in some cases, but that myosin’s main role is to function as an actin filament crosslinker (Ma et al., 2012).
 Actin filament crosslinking could drive contraction in the absence of motor activity, if linked to actin network disassembly (Sun et al., 2010).
 It was suggested that myosin motor activity is not required for apical constriction in epithelial cells of the neural tube, but that instead actin depolymerization was required for epithelial folding (Escuin et al., 2015).
 In addition, it was recently suggested that apical constriction during Drosophila dorsal closure results from cell volume reduction as opposed to myosin motor activity (Saias et al., 2015).
 Thus, an important question is whether myosin motor activity has a role during apical constriction and tissue folding.